-Cynthia Dahl, DIPTC Director and expert in commercial uses of IP and technology, is the driving force behind this ground-breaking programme.
-She is in charge to form and run a “teaching law practise” that allows students to assist real-world customers in developing and implementing their IP strategy.
+Cynthia Dahl, DIPTC Director and expert in commercial uses of IP and technology is the driving force behind this ground-breaking program.
+She is in charge to form and run a “teaching law practice” that allows students to assist real-world customers in developing and implementing their IP strategy.

 When things are going well, scale can be effectively leveraged, and cash flow is less of a concern.
 When there is a larger downturn and a drop in customer demand, however, that leverage flips, creating an anchor that can bring the company down.

 In today’s rapidly evolving legal profession, having prior expertise in technology is essential.
 Law students are taught how to use technology to become “smarter” in their jobs, utilizing IP intelligence to boost efficiency and effectiveness.

 Lawyers will increasingly rely on third-party technologies to connect to and plug into the IP ecosystem, and those that learn how to use this technology early will provide greater service to their clients as well as a competitive edge in the job market and career advancement.